BORAX experiments: Evolution of BORAX

 This series of tests began in 1952 with the construction of the BORAX-I nuclear reactor.
 BORAX-I experiment proved that a reactor using direct boiling of water would be practical, rather than unstable, because of the bubble formation in the core.
 Subsequently, the reactor was used for power excursion tests which showed that rapid conversion of water to steam would safely control the reaction.
 The final, deliberately destructive test in 1954 produced an unexpectedly large power excursion that "instead of the melting of a few fuel plates, the test melted a major fraction of the entire core."
-However, this core meltdown and release of nuclear fuel and nuclear fission products provided additional useful data to improve mathematical models.
+Data from this core meltdown and release of nuclear fuel and nuclear fission products helped improve mathematical models.
 The tests proved key safety principles of the design of modern nuclear power reactors.
 Design power of BORAX-I was 1.4 megawatts thermal.
-The BORAX-I design was a precursor to the SL-1 plant, which was sited nearby and began operations in 1958.
-The principles discovered in the BORAX-I experiments helped scientists understand the issues that contributed to the fatal incident at SL-1 in 1961.
+The BORAX-I design was a precursor to the SL-1 plant, which began operations nearby in 1958.
+The principles discovered in the BORAX-I experiments helped scientists understand the fatal meltdown at SL-1 in 1961.

 The BORAX-II reactor was built in 1954, with a design output of 6 MW(t).
-In March 1955 BORAX-II was intentionally destroyed by taking the reactor "prompt critical".
+In March 1955, BORAX-II was intentionally destroyed by taking the reactor "prompt critical".